noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

   "documentation_link": "", //**LINK TO EXTERNAL DOCUMENTATION.
 Not necessary if it is the same as the website_link or code_repository_link.
   "code_repository_link": "", //LINK TO GITHUB CODE REPO "citation": "", //How to cite the package.
 Ideally an article with DOI.
-  "model_abbrev": "MODABBREV", //SHORT ABBREVIATION OF TOOL USED AT TOP OF TILE ON LANDING PAGE.
+  "tool_abbreviation": "MODABBREV", //SHORT ABBREVIATION OF TOOL USED AT TOP OF TILE ON LANDING PAGE.
 Must Match the name of the JSON file.
 Required.
   "tool_name": "Complete Name of Model Tool", //required "pdf_download": "", //A URL to a pdf that might be helpful for users.
   "release_badge":"NMFS-ecosystem-tools/MSCAA"//IF THE REPO UESE RELEASES ON GITHUB, JUST PUT THE ORG/REPO HERE TO LINK.